-History of Notebook Day
+History of National Notebook Day

-2016 say the inauguration of Notebook day, and sought to speak to the world about the importance of journaling and what it can do to help us.
+2016 saw the inauguration of Notebook day and sought to speak to the world about the importance of journaling and what it can do to help us.
 As we’ve mentioned, we know all the things we journaled about before, most of us kept one as a kid, and all the poetry we read in English class often filled us with inspiration to write our own.
 As we encountered the challenges of youth, especially first love, the journal began being filled with angry thoughts, deep emotions, and the general process of trying to figure out who we were and what the world would make of us.
 Time has come to reveal that journaling is a vitally important process that can have profound psychological effects on the one keeping it.

 “The notebook and planner community is so vibrant and alive,” said Mica May, CEO of custom notebook company May Designs.
 “If anything, our customers have become even more dedicated to paper over the past few years.
 There’s this amazing connection between writing something down that you can’t get typing it into your phone or laptop.”
-The power of paper has yet to decline, and in certain circles is being raised in unexpected ways.
-CEO’s in technology driven Silicon Valley are jumping on the cellulose bandwagon, choosing paper notes over digital apps.
+The power of paper has yet to decline, and in certain circles, is being raised in unexpected ways.
+CEO’s in technology-driven Silicon Valley are jumping on the cellulose bandwagon, choosing paper notes over digital apps.
 There’s just something that comes into perspective when you see it down on paper.

-How to celebrate Notebook Day
+How to celebrate National Notebook Day

 Grab yourself a notebook and bust it open, start writing down all the thoughts and worries of your day and see them put into a form that makes them manageable.
 Got an idea forming?
 Jot it in the corners or write it out in complete detail so that you never miss a beat.
-Idle and bored?
-Let your hands do the walking and doodle on the page, psychologists reveal that a lot can be shown by what a person chooses to doodle.
-Whatever you do, Notebook Day is the best day to open up those old journals, read our old thoughts and see how we changed, and open up a new page in our lives by starting a new one!
+You might find it develops into a regular or even semi-regular diary, a new story, or simply helps you move past a difficult or even dull day.